-Selling ownership to public markets generally provides the cash for growth, while offering the principals of the company the promise of some future liquidity of their shares.
-Liquidation by the entrepreneur can be accomplished, but it is likely to require many years, unless, of course, the entire company is subsequently sold.
-Control by the founders is generally possible, but the company acquires a new set of investors with a short-term perspective on defining success.
-Dealing with the demands of the market makers and the Securities and Exchange Commission (SEC) will become a reality.
+Selling ownership to public markets generally provides the cash for growth, while offering the principals of the company the promise of future liquidity of their shares.
+Liquidation by the entrepreneur can be accomplished, but it is likely to require many years, unless the entire company is sold.
+Control by the founders is generally possible, but the company acquires a new set of investors with a short-term perspective on success.
+Dealing with the demands of market makers and the Securities and Exchange Commission (SEC) will become a reality.
 And, in volatile markets, it may not be desirable.

 Selling to Your Employees

-Employee ownership can be very rewarding and can take several forms.
-Most of us are familiar with Employee Stock Ownership Plans, or ESOPs, which are managed like a pension plan with all company contributions used to buy company stock.
+Employee ownership can be rewarding and can take several forms.
+Employee Stock Ownership Plans, or ESOPs, are managed like a pension plan with all company contributions used to buy company stock.
 But, an ESOP is only one arrow in the equity-compensation quiver.

-Motivated employees can be given appropriate incentives through other forms of equity, such as stock options, stock-purchase plans and performance-based stock bonuses.
-These plans generally allow the founder to maintain control of the company as his or her shares are diluted by those shares made available to the employees.
-Equity compensation as part of a corporate culture fosters a great working environment conducive to a high-growth business.
+Motivated employees can be given incentives through other forms of equity, such as stock options, stock-purchase plans, and performance-based stock bonuses.
+These plans generally allow the founder to maintain control of the company as his or her shares are diluted by shares available to the employees.
+Equity compensation fosters a great working environment conducive to a high-growth business.

 Passing Control to Your Heirs